comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 This feature allows students who have 30 minutes or less left in their current drop-in reservation to be able to extend it for up to an additional hour, only if no other student has reserved their current seat immediately after.

+Extending a reservation allows students currently working in the CSXL to continue working, while preserving a first-come first-serve reservation system.
+Currently, there's no way to schedule a reservation in advance, so students can't reserve a seat for back to back reservations.
+If a student wanted to keep working, they would have to create a new reservation as soon as their current reservation ends and hope that another student didn't reserve it right before them.
+The ability to extend gives slight preference to students currently working in the CSXL because they're essentially able to make a new reservation 30 minutes in advance, whereas other students can only make reservations for seats open at the current time.
+However, by limiting it to a 30 minute window, it prevents students from immediately reserving/extending a seat for a prolonged period of time, and for lack of better terms, hogging a seat.
+It encourages the circulation of students through the CSXL.
+If we're able to successfully implement Story F, students would have the ability to create reservations that are better fitted for their needs.
+2 hours is an excessive reservation for some students, and could lead to seats in the CSXL being empty when they don't need to be.

 ## Key Personas

 **Sally Student** wants to know if her drop-in reservation can be extended and have the ability to extend it by up to an hour if so.